AP source: Timberwolves hire Rockets exec Gersson Rosas

+MINNEAPOLIS — With just one appearance in the playoffs over the last 15 years, the Minnesota Timberwolves are seeking progress.
+They turned to one of the NBA’s most forward-thinking organizations to find their next front office leader.

-MINNEAPOLIS — A person with knowledge of the process tells The Associated Press that the Minnesota Timberwolves have decided to hire current Houston Rockets executive Gersson Rosas as president of basketball operations.
+The Timberwolves have decided to hire current Houston Rockets executive Gersson Rosas as president of basketball operations, a person with knowledge of the process told The Associated Press on Wednesday, speaking on condition of anonymity because the team had yet to make the announcement.

 More AP NBA coverage: https://apnews.com/NBA and https://twitter.com/AP_Sports